How we will deal with your complaint

 At Money Advice, every one of our customers is important to us, and we believe you have the right to a fair, swift and courteous service at all times.

 When we are in receipt of your complaint, we will deal with it promptly, effectively and in a positive manner.
-Once we are in receipt of your complaint, we will acknowledge it within three working days.
+Once we are in receipt of your complaint, we will acknowledge it within five working days.

 We are committed to providing a quality, professional service with your best interests in mind.
 If you feel we have not met our own high standards, and you are dissatisfied with any aspect of the service we provide, this is a complaint and you should contact us directly in the first instance.

 You can contact us in one of three ways: